ghl3m0n/FuckElon/README.md

 If you have any suggestions or improvements, feel free to submit a pull request or open an issue.

 ## Contact
-For any questions or support, you can reach me on Telegram: [superlemon](https://t.me/superlemon).
+For any questions or support, you can reach me on Twitter: [supercitron](https://x.com/supercitron).

 ## Disclaimer
 This project is not affiliated with or endorsed by Twitter or Elon Musk.
 This is a personal project intended for fun and customization.
 No offense, Elon ;-)